Merci-chao/userChrome.js/README.md

 6. Restart Firefox to apply.

 7. If you moved some files out of `chrome` in step 4, please confirm that this script works as expected.
 Once verified, you can move the files back.
-If any conflicts arise, modify the scripts and style rules in `userChrome.css` accordingly.
+If any conflicts arise, modify the scripts and the style rules in `userChrome.css` accordingly.
 If you need help, please provide the information 🛟 [here](https://github.com/Merci-chao/userChrome.js/issues/new).

 ## Settings
 Open [*about:config*](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Settings shown in gray are disabled due to dependency on other preferences.